Rhizomatic-Systems/GrowDojo/README.md

 - Blockchain

 #### Hardware Considerations/Requirements
-Design is based on the idea that a Raspberry Pi (model pending) is the "biggest" system needed for operators (yet will still be compatible with x86 and other larger systems, with Linux being the operating system.
+Design is based on the idea that a Raspberry Pi (model pending) is the "biggest" system needed for operators, yet will still be compatible with x86 and other larger systems, with Linux being the operating system.

 For Developer-Operators there is obviously the need to connect various Arduino and Raspberry Pi models - micro controllers and Single Board Computers (SBCs) using whatever system and programs that you are familiar/comfortable using.
 > [!TIP]